 A cat during estrus turns into something else.
 She will roll all over the floor, lick her genitals, or meow and yowl in a loud voice which becomes distracting in your house.
-She might be glued to your feet or moving in and out of your legs around the house, making it difficult for you to move without tripping.
+She might stay close to your feet or move in and out of your legs around the house, making it difficult for you to move without tripping.
 She will meow at the door asking you to open it so that she can run off.
 And imagine, this can happen 3 times a year because each season, she will go into estrus to get pregnant.

 More than 8 million cats in the US alone get killed because of homelessness, overproduction or old age.

 So, from the fact that one cat can deliver 24 kittens per year, I guess you can tell why some heartless people will just euthanize them to reduce the number.
 To prevent such brutality as a general need to care for animals it is better to spay your cat and save her and her kittens such a fate.

 Spayed/neutered cats live longer

 Once your cat has been sterilized your cat will be safe from all these diseases which happen in 90% of unaltered cats – quite a huge number.
 Your cat will be safe and healthy and live a longer life.
 Feed them a healthy diet with lots of water and other liquids.
 Take them out for a walks and invest in toys and play time.

 Cats, especially the male ones that aren’t neutered have a tendency of spraying urine more than those that are neutered.
 Sometimes they do this to keep other male cats from invading their territory and trying to mate the female cat that is available in the home.
 Neutering them can reduce this behavior.

 Cats both male and female can be very aggressive when they are not spayed or neutered.
 They will engage in battles with other pets in your home or the ones at your neighbor’s.

 When to spay?